Minimizing transients via the Kreiss system norm: Introduction

 The tendency of a stable $A$ to produce large transients or peaking may be assessed by its worst-case transient growth

-and in closed loop, when $A$ depends on tunable parameters, one may attempt to minimize $M_0(A_{\rm cl})$ in order to enlarge the region of local stability of (\ref{nl}).
+and in closed loop, when $A$ depends on tunable parameters, one may minimize $M_0(A_{\rm cl})$ in order to enlarge the region of local stability of (\ref{nl}).
 This has been studied in \cite{an_kreiss} for structured controllers, and previously in \cite{hinrichsen} using the controller Q-parametrization.

-The rationale underlying this approach should be further deepened by taking two more facts into account.
-Firstly, in a continuous operating process the effect of initial values is not the appropriate lever, as instability is rather caused by noise, persistent perturbations, or finite-consumption disturbances.
-Secondly, nonlinearity often arises only in some of the states $z$, and likewise may affect only parts of the dynamics, and the heuristic should be adaptable to such cases.
-We address those issues by considering a nonlinear controlled system of the form
+In a continuous operating process the effect of initial values is not the appropriate lever, as instability is caused rather by noise, persistent perturbations, or finite-consumption disturbances.
+Moreover, nonlinearity often arises only in some of the states $z$, and likewise may affect only parts of the dynamics, and we address those issues by considering as a refined version of (\ref{nl}) a nonlinear controlled system of the form